When watching NFL games, it’s common to hear the quarterback say White 80 before the ball is snapped. This can often be mistaken by viewers as “180”.

 Offensive coordinators will tell the quarterback to use a hard count or a dummy count to get the defense to jump offsides.

 If the defensive line is slow to get off the football, the offensive line will have the advantage at the point of attack.

-White 80 may sound like 180 to the untrained ear.
+White 80 may sound like 180 if you’re watching a football game.
 The reason they use color and a number is the flexibility to change the cadence for any purpose.

-Quarterbacks have also used the term blue 42, a cadence to let the offense know the ball will be snapped soon.
+Quarterbacks have also used other phrases like the term blue 42, a cadence to let the offense know the ball will be snapped soon.